kumahq/kuma-website/app/_src/networking/transparent-proxy/introduction.md

 {% assign docs = "/docs/" | append: page.version %}
 {% assign Kuma = site.mesh_product_name %}
-{% assign tproxy = site.data.tproxy %}

-{% capture tproxy-config-reference-info %}
-For a full list of transparent proxy settings with examples and configuration options, see the [Transparent Proxy Configuration Reference]({{ docs }}/reference/transparent-proxy-configuration/).
-{% endcapture %}

 A transparent proxy is a server that intercepts network traffic going to and from a service without requiring any changes to the application code.
 In {{ Kuma }}, it captures this traffic and routes it to the [data plane proxy]({{ docs }}/production/dp-config/dpp/#data-plane-proxy), allowing [Mesh policies]({{ docs }}/policies/introduction/#policies) to be applied.